The Duty to Account – Illinois Power of Attorney for Property

 (7) The Office of State Guardian or the public guardian for the county it is investigating whether to file a petition for guardianship.

-If you have further questions about an agent’s duty to provide an Account, please call Hays Firm, LLC at 312-262-2537.
+If you have further questions about an agent’s duty to provide an Account, please contact Hays Firm, LLC at 312-262-2537.
 Our attorneys have experience representing individuals who are acting as agents under a power of attorney document.
 Our firm also has extensive experience representing individuals who would like to request an Account from a person who is acting under a power of attorney document.